Student Support Services

 SSS Mission and Goals:

-The mission of Arkansas Tech University's Student Support Services Program is to increase the retention and graduation rates among program participants by providing comprehensive, individualized academic support.
+The mission of Arkansas Tech University's Student Support Services Program is to increase the retention and bachelor degree graduation rates among program participants by providing comprehensive, individualized academic support.

 SSS will accomplish this mission by having specific goals for every student, based